Learn about actual and potential costs

 Our analysts calculate the total cost of ownership and assign a level of low, moderate or high, depending on things like customization, integration and installation.
 Use this information to budget for Industrial Refrigerators with a reduced risk of unexpected costs.

 See how we display average pricing information, trends and market data.

 Where can I purchase Industrial Refrigerators?

-ProcurementIQ estimates that there are about 1,200 companies that supply industrial refrigerators in the United States.
-The top four industrial refrigerator suppliers generate between 30% and 50% of market revenue in 2018, indicating a moderate level of market share concentration.
-Moderate market share concentration stems from the relatively high...
+ProcurementIQ estimates that there are about 1,140 companies that supply industrial refrigerators in the United States.
+The top four industrial refrigerator suppliers generate between 30% and 50% of market revenue in 2019, indicating a moderate level of market share concentration.
+Moderate market share concentration stems from the relatively high capital...
 Subscribe to learn more.